 Saving money is important to almost everyone.
-The average cost of a load of home laundry is $1.00 to $1.50 depending on your utility rates.
+The average cost of a load of home laundry is $1.50 to $2.50 depending on your utility rates and products used.
 Being frugal and saving even a few pennies on each load can add up if you are buried under piles of laundry.

 01 of 09